At Last: Beyoncé version

-"At Last" was also covered by Beyoncé and included on the soundtrack album of the film Cadillac Records (2008).
-It was released on the soundtrack album on December 2, 2008, through Columbia Records.
-In the film, Beyoncé actually portrays Etta James.
-Beyoncé won critical acclaim for her role Cadillac Records and has performed "At Last" several times since the movie was released, including in front of James herself.
-Beyonce told MTV News: "[Etta James is] one of my heroes, and I always loved her voice, but now knowing what she's been through, she's one of my heroes.
+"At Last" was also recorded by Beyoncé for the soundtrack album of the film Cadillac Records (2008).
+The song was released on December 2, 2008, through Columbia Records.
+In the film, Beyoncé portrays Etta James, earning critical praise for her performance in Cadillac Records.
+She has performed "At Last" on numerous occasions since the film's release, including in front of James herself.

+Speaking to MTV News, Beyoncé said: "[Etta James is] one of my heroes, and I always loved her voice, but now knowing what she's been through, she's one of my heroes.
 I'm not sure if she thought [I would be good] as her.
 I'm very, very nervous ...
 I actually spoke with her and she told me, 'I loved you from the first time you sung.'"

-Beyoncé also later told Billboard: "I realized that Etta James was so unapologetic, bold and strong that playing her was a big risk for me.
+She later told Billboard: "I realized that Etta James was so unapologetic, bold and strong that playing her was a big risk for me.
 It gave me the confidence and the push to challenge myself a little more with my music."

 Critical reception

-John Kehe of The Christian Science Monitor wrote: "No one can channel Etta – she's a singular talent – but Beyoncé does it her own way and conjurs enough emotion and grit to make it work in the context of the movie."
-A. O. Scott of The New York Times added that Beyoncé's interpretation of "At Last" was "downright revelatory" and described Beyoncé as "a real soul diva of the old school."
-A writer of Entertainment Weekly wrote that "when she belts out 'At Last,' it all makes sense."